 Transport yourself to another place and time at this Downtown bistro where it’s all about the outdoor patio.
 Settle under olive trees decked in twinkling lights and a towering skyline overhead, with the Art Deco Central Library as your up-close-and-personal view.
 When it comes to the menu, expect an extensive wine list, eclectic flavors and elegantly-composed plates from this Patina-owned restaurant.
 Those seeking romance can pine over an artful board of house-made charcuterie, pickles and grilled bread; French onion soup; and rotisserie chicken with barley, apricot and dandelion.
 Finish with warm apple tart tatin and Calvados for la vie en rose.

-Ask anyone in L.A. what the best fine-dining spot is and Mélisse is most likely at the top of the list.
-And if you're going to splurge on a meal in this town, there's no better than Josiah Citrin's Santa Monica restaurant.
-Serving dinner only, suited waiters serve course after course—you can opt for the basic four, seven or 10 courses, or caviar service—of artfully-composed plates of pure decadence.
+Ask anyone in L.A. what the best fine-dining spot is, and Mélisse always comes out toward the top of the list.
+Serving dinner only, suited waiters bring course after course—you can opt for the basic four, seven or 10 courses, plus caviar service—of artfully-composed plates of pure decadence.
 (If that doesn’t seduce you, we don’t know what will.)
 While two private dining rooms offer a more intimate setting, the main dining room hosts couples, who should request a booth.

 Oh, Scopa, what are you doing to us?
 Those crispy squash blossoms and house-made meatballs are making our hearts melt, not to mention the intoxicating glow of the fully-stocked liquor bar that lights up the restaurant.
 Couples canoodle in dark booths, sharing plates of rigatoni in vodka sauce and fusilli tossed with capers, olives and anchovies.
 Chef Antonia Lofaso has a knack for churning out quality comfort food in a dateworthy atmosphere (look to her Black Market Liquor Bar for a Valley alternative), and Scopa is no exception.
 End the night with a fried fluffernutter (trust us).

 Since opening its doors in 1946, Hotel Bel-Air has been the site of Old Hollywood’s (then-new) city escapes—from honeymoons to camping out in the secluded hills away from the lights.
 Couples should set up at a booth on the patio overlooking verdant gardens and expect to indulge in top-notch food (at top dollar).
-The Mediterranean-influenced menu sees glimpses of old and new with updated Puck favorites like a composed Loup de Mer, veal weiner schnitzel, and hand-cut tagliatelle with truffles.
-Finish with a nightcap in the glam bar that nightly features a live pianist, or a stroll through the fabled Swan Lake for a fairy-tale ending.
+The Mediterranean-influenced menu sees glimpses of old and new with updated Puck favorites like a composed loup de mer, veal weiner schnitzel, and hand-cut tagliatelle with truffles.
+Finish with a nightcap in the glam bar that features a live pianist, or a stroll by the fabled Swan Lake for a fairy-tale ending.